 Bamboo wood differs in color from white to soft yellow.
 When bamboo is alive and left standing for an extended duration, it might acquire mold and discoloration.

 Its hue might become striped with brown and black with irregular patches.
 It has a homogeneous texture that ranges from fine to moderate based on the wood density.
-The fibers of the wood vary after it has been split and treated.
+The fibers of the bamboo vary after it has been split and treated.

 There are several bamboo kinds, yet distinguishing them might be challenging.
 Bamboo is fragile and degrades after only several years.

 When bamboo hardwood is cross-cut, the threads tend to break and fall off.
-Bamboo wood accepts staining, polishing, and bonding effectively.
+Bamboo accepts staining, polishing, and bonding effectively.

 Once it is processed, it exudes a distinct earthy odor.
 It’s normally found on papers, veneers, stairs, scaffolds, fishing equipment, blinds, sculptures, and flooring.
 See examples of bamboo flooring here.